UAlbertaALTLab/deploy.altlab.dev/docs/how-to-configure-the-servers.md

 [fhs-var-lib]: https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch05s08.html

-The shell is `nologin`, which, as its name implies, forbids the user from logging in.
-Indeed, system users do not have valid passwords.
-`nologin` will also write a log entry in `/var/log/auth.log` of any attempts to login with this account.
+The shell is `nologin`, which, as its name implies, forbids the user from logging in. `nologin` will also write a log entry in `/var/log/auth.log` of any attempts to login with this account.

 Then how will the `deploy` user authenticate themselves via SSH?